warut-cha/Real-Time-ML-Telemetry-Pipeline/README.md

 # Real Time ML Telemetry Pipeline

 Real Time ML Telemetry Pipeline is a high-performance, real-time observability engine for Machine Learning.
 Traditional tools like TensorBoard are built for post-training analysis.
-Omnistream acts as a live, 60-FPS "security camera" for your PyTorch models, streaming weights, activations, and gradients directly from the GPU to a hardware-accelerated dashboard—without choking your training loop.
+Omnistream acts as a live, 60-FPS "security camera" for your PyTorch models, streaming weights, activations, and gradients directly from the GPU to a hardware-accelerated dashboard without choking your training loop.

 ## Features